j-nac/bored-nerd/README.md

-# Me
+# Bored Nerd
-A website about me and things I like to do.
-I'm also gonna be using this to practice coding, documentation, etc.
+A website about whatever.

 | Version | Date | Contributer | Explaination |
 | --- | --- | --- | --- |